Search for heavy resonances decaying to a pair of Lorentz-boosted Higgs bosons in final states with leptons and a bottom quark pair at $\sqrt{s} =$ 13 TeV: Event selection and categorization

 \subsection{Single-lepton channel event selection}

-In the SL channel, the \wqqjet is chosen as the closest AK8 jet to the lepton, and it is required to have $\pt > 50\GeV$ and be located within $\DR < 1.2$ of the lepton.
+In the SL channel, the \wqqjet is chosen as the closest AK8 jet to the lepton, and it is required to have $\pt > 50\GeV$ and be located within $\DR < 1.2$ of the lepton, where the former requirement is optimized for signal acceptance and the latter for background rejection.
 Jets in background events tend to be produced at higher $\abs{\eta}$ than those produced in signal events, which contain jets from the decay of a heavy particle.
 To exploit this property, the ratio of the \pt of \hww divided by \mhh, denoted as \ptom, is required to be $>$0.3.
 The distribution of \ptom is shown in Fig.~\ref{fig:event_vars_1l} (upper right) for the data, expected pre-fit background, and two signal mass hypotheses with a normalization corresponding to a product of the cross section and branching fraction ($\sigma \mathcal{B}$) of 1.0\unit{pb}.